 Having made a change and walked the talk I can help you to do the same.

 In 2019 the Office for National Statistics reported that 75.1% of mothers with dependent children were in work.
 Although this percentage has gradually increased over the last two decades, many working mothers continue to struggle with their career progression, feeling the need to work harder to prove themselves.
 As a result, it’s not unusual for women to retrain after starting a family in order to achieve the control and flexibility they want.
-Unfortunately, COVID-19 has only added to the pressures women already feel when juggling a career and childcare.

 I offer a choice of 3 packages for my 1:1 Revive and Thrive coaching programme: